joeromero/docs/content/sql_api/sql_api.md

 }
 ```

-Finally, remember that in order to use the SQL API, you table must either be public, or you must be authenticated using API Keys or OAuth, as discussed above.
+Finally, remember that in order to use the SQL API, either your table must be public, or you must be authenticated using API Keys or OAuth, as discussed above.

 ## POST and GET